Previously, in part 1 of Stash Management, we looked at whether you indeed actually had a problem that needed fixing!

 How are you going with managing your stash?
 Have you started?
 Are finding these posts helpful?

-Next week we get our hands dirty, and actually start to handle our stash and make some big/hard decisions!
+Next time we get our hands dirty, and actually start to handle our stash and make some big/hard decisions!

 Till next time,